 Time to live that best life!
 So, you’ve made the decision to follow your dreams and spend some time living abroad, but what about the practicalities?
-Finding a job is one of the very first things you should do, and in fact, it’s probably a good idea to have your job search well in motion before you move abroad.
+Finding a job is one of the very first things you should do, and in fact, it’s probably a good idea to improve your CV and start your job search well in motion before you move abroad.
 While just the idea of going through a job interview in a foreign language may be anxiety-inducing, don’t panic!
 There are some tried and true tips that will help you ace your job interview and start living the dream.

 Tip #1: Be honest about your language level

 In job interviews, as in life, honesty is the best policy!
 This all starts with your CV or résumé.
 So, if you got your First Certificate five years ago but haven’t spoken a word of English since, it’s best not to put “near-native level of English” on your CV.
 That way, your interviewer has the potential to be impressed rather than disappointed with your skills.
 If your situation is the other way around, and you have excellent conversation skills but no official certificate to back it up, you can always specify by stating you have an advanced level of speaking and an intermediate level of writing.

 Tip #2: Practise, practise, practise

 As they say, practice makes perfect, and it’s especially true when it comes to nailing a job interview in a foreign language!
 There’s a series of questions that are likely to be asked in a job interview in any language, so nix your nerves by preparing for these ultra-common questions:

 - Tell me about yourself.

 - What do you know about our company?

 - Why do you want to work here?

 - Why did you leave your last job?